george-hawkins/blender-donut-notebook/LEVEL-2.md

 ### Particle instances

-Particle instances is where you reference one object and duplicate it over the surface of another object.
+_Particle instances_ is where you reference one object and duplicate it over the surface of another object.

-Select the icing, go to _Particle Properties_ and for whatever reason there's no _New_, instead click the plus icon and then press _Play Animation_ (as for the monkey head fire animation) and you get a very strange particle effect.
+Select the icing, go to _Particle Properties_ and, for whatever reason, there's no _New_ so instead, click the plus icon and then press _Play Animation_ (as for the monkey head fire animation) and you get a very strange particle effect.
 So switch from the default _Emitter_ particle type (animated) to _Hair_ type (static) for an initially even weirder static effect:

 ![img.png](emitter.png)